 As a teacher, clarity is very important to me.
 Many of my students have spoken English as their second (or third, or fourth) language, and often my classrooms have included students from different class backgrounds, with different expectations, and with different ambitions and motivations.
 I feel that it is important for me to make clear to my students what they should be able to comprehend at the end of a course and at the end of a class.
 It’s then our joint responsibility to make sure that each student reaches that level of comprehension.
-So I am always looking for new ways and new methods to clearly explain the concepts that we work with in the social sciences, to understand the case studies that we investigate, and to appreciate the relevant changes that have taken place in society and in scholarship over the years.
+So I am always looking for new ways and new methods to clearly explain the concepts that we work with in the social sciences, to understand the case studies that we investigate, and to appreciate the relevant changes that have taken place in society and in scholarship over the years, especially changing ethical practices.

 You must be logged in to post a comment.